coreylowman/dfdx/README.md

 ### No `Rc<RefCells<T>>` used - Gradient tape is not kept behind a cell!

-Other implementations may store a reference to the gradient tape directly on tensors, which requires mutating tensors or using Rc/Refcells all other the place.
+Other implementations may store a reference to the gradient tape directly on tensors, which requires mutating tensors or using Rc/Refcells all over the place.

 We've figured out an elegant way to avoid this, reducing references and dynamic borrow checks to 0!